dhutapratama/docs/eloquent-collections.md

 <a name="available-methods"></a>
 ## Available Methods

-All Eloquent collections extend the base [Laravel collection](/docs/{{version}}/collections#available-methods) object; therefore, they inherit all of the powerful methods provided by the base collection class.
+All Eloquent collections extend the base [Lets collection](/docs/{{version}}/collections#available-methods) object; therefore, they inherit all of the powerful methods provided by the base collection class.

 In addition, the `Illuminate\Database\Eloquent\Collection` class provides a superset of methods to aid with managing your model collections.
 Most methods return `Illuminate\Database\Eloquent\Collection` instances; however, some methods, like `modelKeys`, return an `Illuminate\Support\Collection` instance.